Skip to content

 openclaw gateway

 For a daemonized install, follow OpenClaw’s own install docs — typically launchctl on macOS, systemd on Linux.
+Carabase also health-monitors the gateway and will best-effort spawn openclaw gateway itself if it goes down.

 Terminal window